-We've reimagined the way you start your day with a brand new, intelligent page.
+We've re-imagined the way you start your day with a brand new, intelligent Home page.
 Now your sales reps can monitor their performance to goal and get insights on their key accounts.
 Plus, we've added an Assistant, which is your users' action list of things to do.
 You can also use the Lightning App Builder to create custom Home pages that appear for different profiles.

-- Start your day fast with a customizable, intelligent page. - Use the Performance Chart to monitor how close you are to crushing your numbers. - See relevant, timely news articles about customers, partners, and competitors with News. - See upcoming meetings and tasks due today. - Use the Assistant to identify key issues to work on today. - Focus your selling activities on your Top Deals.
+- Start your day fast with a customizable, intelligent page. - Monitor how close you are to crushing your numbers with the Performance Chart. - See relevant, timely news articles about customers, partners, and competitors with News. - See upcoming meetings and tasks due today. - Identify key issues to work on each day with the Assistant. - Focus your selling activities on your Top Deals.